 Product Design in Perspective

 I remember listening to an interview by Daniel Burka, where he talks about how designers can make mediocre ideas look attractive.
-Once a coupon selling site was redesigned to make it look visually better but visits went down as people didn’t believe that something that beautiful can sell discounts.
+He talked about how once a coupon selling site was redesigned to make it look visually better but visits went down as people didn’t believe that something that beautiful can sell discounts.

-A couple of months back, a friend of mine went to buy one specific pair of adidas shoes from a multi-branded retail shop nearby.
+A couple of months back, a friend of mine went to buy a specific pair of shoes from a retail shop nearby.
 However, the shop seemed a bit rusty and unauthentic from outside, and even though the shoes were discounted by a huge margin, he refrained buying shoes as he feared that they might not be original.
-Instead he decided to order it online even though there was no discount online and it would take at-least a week to get them delivered.
+Instead he decided to order it online even though there was no discount and it would take at-least a week to get them delivered.

-Even though the shoe was the same both online and at the retail shop, the rustiness of the shop lost the trust of the user.
-It’s not just the final output i.e the shoe in this case that is important but the complete customer experience from start to end of journey that makes a great customer experience.
+Even though the shoe was same both online and at the retail shop, the rustiness of the shop lost the trust of the user.
+It’s not just the final output i.e the shoe in this case that is important, but the complete journey from start to end which makes up for a great customer experience.

 Product Design as a discipline has evolved voraciously in the past few years, circling at the intersection of Design, Business and Tech.
 In simple words product design is the process of solving a real world problem in the most optimal way possible so as to achieve certain business outcome.

 Uncanny Similarities Between Product Design and Movies

 While reading the book Creativity Inc, I figured out that there are not so obvious similarities between a well directed movie and a well designed product.
 There is tremendous amount of time and effort spent deciding on what to make rather than how to make.